firefly-iii/kubernetes/helm/README.md

 > At the moment this chart can be seen as a reference.
 > Please read the discussion above for detailed information

 ## Anatomy
-This chart consists of multiple subcharts, where each sub chart is optional.
+This chart consists of multiple sub charts, where each sub chart is optional.

 ### firefly-db
 Installs a postgres db along with backup/restore functionality.